Stablecoins and leverage trading are the backbone of the crypto industry.

 Opening and Closing xPOSITION - Minting fxUSD

-Users can open xPOSITION by providing stETH as collateral. fxUSD is minted as a byproduct of the xPOSITION opening using the f(x) Invariant formula.
+Users can open xPOSITION by providing stETH or WBTC as collateral. fxUSD is minted as a byproduct of the xPOSITION opening using the f(x) Invariant formula.

 The system dynamically adjusts leverage ratios and fxUSD minting to maintain overall stability.